LaunchCodeEducation/liftoff-assignments/project_01/README.md

 	The idea for this project came from my own struggles keeping track of my movie and book collections.
 	I have loaned books to friends only to forget about it later and never get them back.
-	I have also ended up buying a second copy of a good book or movie when I found a bargain because I couldn't remember at the time if I owned.
+	I have also ended up buying a second copy of a good book or movie when I found a bargain because I couldn't remember at the time if I owned it.

 ## Features